MSO-dlx/EnergyLogger2CSV/README.md

 Copies the data of a Voltcraft EnergyLogger 3500 Data.bin file into a Data.csv file or into an Excel file.

 Electro-Conrad sells an Energy Logger 3500 plug to monitor and log the power consumption of a device plugged in over time.
 However there did not seem to be working analysis tools for the data logged to a SD card by minutes (voltage/current/power factor Phi).
-The data are recorded in two file types (a) a summary INFO file of 1k and DATA files of 10k size with data sets recorded every minute.
+The data are recorded in two file types (a) a summary INFO file of 1k and (b) DATA files of 10k size with data sets recorded every minute.

 – The EnergyLogger2CSV.exe copies single DATA files' data into comma separated data files.
 – The Excel files more comprehensively copies the data of the INFO file as well as the DATA files from a directory into a worksheet and adds a few charts for quick analysis.